Public Prosecutions Division

 The Legal Services Division provides general legal services to government ministries and agencies.
-Approximately 50 Crown Counsel lawyers work in this division in four general areas:
+Approximately 50 Crown Counsel lawyers work in this division in seven general areas.

-(i) Litigation: These counsel are part of the Civil Law Branch of the Legal Services Division.
-They represent the government in a large range of civil litigation matters, appearing before all levels of court and before regulatory boards and tribunals.
+(i) Litigation: Counsel represent the government in a large range of civil litigation matters, appearing before all levels of court and before regulatory boards and tribunals.
 The types of cases range from personal injury claims to tax matters, class actions and administrative law.

-(ii) General Counsel: The Civil Law Branch also includes General Counsel lawyers provide a wide variety of legal services to approximately 20 ministries and agencies of the government.
+(ii) General Counsel: General Counsel lawyers provide a wide variety of legal services to approximately 20 ministries and agencies of the government.
 These lawyers provide advice in the areas of health, energy and mines, municipal law, environmental law, administrative law, family law, financial and commercial law, agriculture, education and transportation law, among others.

 - prepare contracts and other legal documents;

 - assist in the development of legislation, regulations and Orders in Council;

 - counsel government officials with respect to legal requirements and procedures;